gelic-idealab/design-critique/README-QUEST.md

 1. Open the sketches panel by pressing the Tilt Brush logo (a colorful "G").
 2. Open the accounts panel by selecting the profile icon in the lower left corner.
-3. Sign in to illinoisfashionillustration@gmail.com by taking off the headset and following the prompts in your browser.
+3. Sign in to illinoisfashionillustration@gmail.com by following the prompts in your browser.
+4. Return to Tilt Brush — re-launch the app.

 ![Visual aid for signing in](assets/02-sign-in.gif)